leuro/euler-problems/README.md

 Project Euler - Problems
 ==============

-Repository that contains every problems that I took on [Project Euler](http://projecteuler.net/problems), you should check it out.
+Repository that contains every problems that I took on [Project Euler](http://projecteuler.net/problems), it's awesome you should check it out.

 ## What is this project ? ##